-- Accelerating computations of π sped up the fast Fourier transform (FFT) heavily used in science and engineering. - Also to bench-marking and proofing computers, since brittle algorithms make better tests.
+- Accelerating computations of $\pi$ sped up the fast Fourier transform (FFT) heavily used in science and engineering. - Also to bench-marking and proofing computers, since brittle

-What motivates modern computations of π - given that irrationality and transcendence of π were settled a century ago?
+What motivates modern computations of $\pi$ - given that irrationality and transcendence of $\pi$ were settled a century ago?